-I worked at ThinkGeek full-time
+I have been working at ThinkGeek part-time

 Advice to Management